sunilshetty07/SPFx-Leave-Request-Webpart/README.md

 This extension illustrates the following concepts:

-- topic 1
+- Create Item
-- topic 2
+- Fetch Item
-- topic 3
+- Get Item

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.